Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 • Macadamia nuts can be toxic to dogs and may cause weakness, tremors, vomiting, increased body temperature, and difficulty walking.

-• Raw meat and eggs can contain bacteria such as Salmonella or E. coli, leading to food poisoning in dogs, just as it can in humans.
+• Raw meat and eggs can contain bacteria such as Salmonella or E. coli, which can lead to food poisoning in dogs, just as it can in humans.
 It’s generally recommended to cook meat and eggs thoroughly before feeding them to your dog.

 • Too much salt is dangerous for dogs and can lead to salt toxicosis.
 Excess spices can upset your dog’s digestive system.

-Please note that this is not an exhaustive list, and there may be other foods that are unsafe for dogs.
-When in doubt, it’s always best to consult with your veterinarian before introducing any new foods to your dog’s diet.
+Please note that this is not an exhaustive list, and other foods may be unsafe for dogs.
+When in doubt, it’s always best to consult with your veterinarian before introducing new foods to your dog’s diet.

 Dehydrate Dog Treats to Store Them at Room Temperature

-Like those Pumpkin Dog Treats, these 3-Ingredient Peanut Butter Dogs Treats are best if you completely dehydrate the dog treats to pull all the moisture out.
+Like these Pumpkin Dog Treats, these three-ingredient Peanut Butter dog treats are best if you completely dehydrate them to pull all the moisture out.
 The dehydration will allow you to store these tummy yummies at room temperature without the risk of mold.
-You will know that your dog treats are fully dehydrated if they break with a ‘snap’!
+You will know your dog treats are fully dehydrated if they break with a ‘snap’!

 Frequently Asked Questions About Homemade Dog Treats